-Sausage stuffed jalapeno peppers, also known as jalapeno poppers, are a fail-proof appetizer.
+Sausage stuffed jalapeño peppers, also known as jalapeño poppers, are a fail-proof appetizer.
 If you’re having a group of guests over, these are sure to be a crowd-pleaser.

-Sometimes jalapeno peppers from the supermarket are lacking in spice.
+It seems more and more common that jalapeño peppers from the supermarket are lacking in spice.
 There’s nothing more disappointing than expecting a little kick from your jalapeno and it tastes like a bell pepper.

-When it comes to cooking stuffed jalapenos, there are several methods you can use.
+When it comes to cooking stuffed jalapeños, there are several methods you can use.
 You can grill them, bake them, or even air fry them.
-While the taste of grilled stuffed jalapeno peppers is incredible, we usually go for baking them.
+While the taste of grilled stuffed jalapeño peppers is incredible, we usually go for baking them.

-Tips For Making The Best Sausage Stuffed Jalapeno Peppers
+Tips For Making The Best Sausage Stuffed Jalapeño Peppers

 - Make sure to brown your sausage completely and drain off any excess fat.
 Pat the sausage dry before incorporating into your stuffing.

-- Use fresh jalapenos from the garden or local farmers market to ensure you’ll still get a little kick.
+- Use fresh jalapeños from the garden or local farmers market to ensure you’ll still get a little kick.
 You can add a bit of cayenne pepper to spice them up if your jalapenos are mild.

 - We found these taste best with freshly grated Parmesan cheese.
 You can also use shredded cheddar.

-How To Make Sausage Stuffed Jalapeno Peppers
+How To Make Sausage Stuffed Jalapeño Peppers

-Choose roughly 10 large jalapenos.
+Choose roughly 10 large jalapeños.
 Like we mentioned earlier, we suggest using fresh peppers from the garden.
 Using gloves, you’ll want to slice your peppers in half and scrape out all the seeds and ribs.

 Bake at 375°F for 20 minutes on a foil-lined baking sheet that has been sprayed with cooking oil or rubbed with olive oil.
-We like to use our Ninja Foodi Oven for these because it’s the perfect size!
+Again, the Ninja Foodi Oven is amazing for quickly-made batches, plus it’s the perfect size!
 If your peppers aren’t golden brown, leave them in a couple more minutes.

-Sausage Stuffed Jalapeno Peppers
+Sausage Stuffed Jalapeño Peppers (Poppers)

 - 8 oz Philadelphia Cream Cheese

-- 1/2 pound Hot And Spicy Ground Sausage Cooked and Drained
+- 1/2 pound Hot And Spicy Ground Sausage cooked and drained

 - 1 cup Freshly Grated Parmesean Cheese